inveniosoftware/invenio-stats/docs/overview.rst

     Elasticsearch -> Query [label="(4) stats"];
     }

-Not every statistic of interest has to be derived from elasticsearch.
-It is possible to return statistics by just running and SQL query on the database.
+Not every statistic of interest has to be derived from Elasticsearch.
+It is possible to retrieve statistics by just running and SQL query on the database.
 Examples:

 * number of users per community.